nseddon/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
-In order to determine what market share the MechaCar could command, the following comparison studies should be carried out:
+In order to determine what market share the MechaCar could command, the following studies should be carried out:

 Part 1:
 <br>Hypothesis: Cost of Vehicle is determined by the combination of all included metrics.